Table 15 includes a comparison of the movements used by the three most famous dancers of the golden age.

 - movement vocabulary being identified, which provides rules and resources for the practitioners.

-- agency of dancers and choreographers who use the allocative resources at their disposal (movements and artefacts such as props. and also movies) to continue the tradition and possibly innovate on it.
+- agency of dancers and choreographers who use the allocative resources at their disposal (movements and artifacts such as props. and also movies) to continue the tradition and possibly innovate on it.

 - new props being appropriated as fresh instruments by dancers; the social background of practitioners that influences the dance/heritage.